mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Sign the plaintext metadata—the group ID, epoch, sender index, and content type—as well as the message content

-* Encrypt the sender information using the random nonce and the key derived from the sender_data_secret
+* Randomly generate sender_data_nonce and encrypt the sender information using it and the key derived from the sender_data_secret

 * Encrypt the content using a content encryption key identified by the metadata